 Applying for citizenship can be a long and expensive process.
-Often, the costs can vary wildly based on your own unique circumstances.
+Often, the costs can vary based on your own unique circumstances.

 The actual amount you’ll pay will be based on a combination of government filing fees, postage, evidence gathering costs, and attorney fees.

 Your attorney should be able to give you answers about the process, and about government procedures at your local USCIS office, that you can’t find anywhere else.

-This would mean that the total cost of your application can double or even triple if you have to reapply.
+This would mean that the total cost of your application can double or even triple since you’ll have to reapply.

-Are you ready to apply for citizenship?
+Are you Ready to Apply for Citizenship?

-The cost of applying for U.S. citizenship will depend greatly on whether or not you are eligible to begin the naturalization process.
+The cost of applying for U.S. citizenship will depend greatly on whether or not you are currently eligible to begin the naturalization process.

 In some cases, you may already be a U.S. citizen and not even know it.

 If you are not already a U.S. citizen, then the next step will be to determine whether you are eligible to begin applying for U.S. citizenship.

-Having a green card (permanent residency) can lower these costs considerably.
+Having a green card (“permanent residency”) can also lower these costs considerably.

 If you are not a legal permanent resident:

 For those without legal permanent residence, filing for a green card is a necessary first step in the naturalization process.

 Once you obtain your green card, and meet the other requirements to begin naturalization, the next step is to pay the fees outlined in the section below.

 If you are a legal permanent resident who is ready to begin the naturalization process:

-If you already have a green card and you are eligible to begin the naturalization process, then you can expect to pay around $1,500 – $2,600 to complete the documents necessary for naturalization.
-These costs are outlined below:
+If you have a green card and are otherwise eligible to begin the naturalization process, you can expect to pay around $1,500 – $2,600 to complete the documents necessary for naturalization.

-|$1,500 – $2,000||Attorney fees.||This will vary depending on the complexity of your case, your location, the experience of the attorney,|
+Attorney Fees ($1,500 to $2,000) – This will vary depending on the complexity of your case, your location, and the experience of the attorney.

-|$100-$400||Document preparation, translations, etc.||Your application will require that you put together certain evidence.
 You must submit all of this evidence in its original language.
 You must also provide an English translation if applicable.
-In certain situations, you will also have to submit multiple copies of these documents.|

 Other Cost Considerations